The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy’s Jack & Jill (signed) is estimated to be worth between £22,000 and £35,000.
-This screenprint, created in 2005, has shown consistent value growth, with an average annual growth rate of 8%.
-This work has an impressive auction history, having been sold 48 times at auction since its initial sale in April 2008.
+The value of Banksy's Jack & Jill (signed) is estimated to be worth between £15,000 and £30,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 2%.
+This work has an auction history of 48 total sales since its entry to the market in April 2008.
 Over the past 12 months, the average selling price was £19,500, across 2 total sales.
-In the last five years, the hammer price has ranged from £15,903 in February 2024 to £95,000 in January 2021.
-The average return to the seller over this period was £41,714.
-Jack & Jill is from a limited edition of 350.
+In the last five years, the hammer price has ranged from £15,903 in February 2024 to £95,000 in January 2021, with an average annual growth rate of 2%.
+The edition size of this artwork is limited to 350.

 Meaning & Analysis